Hindu Astrology: Decoding Myths, Symbols and Modern Relevance

 What other books are you bringing about Indic sciences, Indian systems?

-How do you check the veracity of the words written in these books, I mean the authenticity of the author, and information given therein?
+How do you check the authenticity of what is written in these books?
+How do you verify the credibility of the author and the information?